lucaxbandini/VisageGuard/README.md

 View this [article](https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f)if you have any other issues.

-# To use
+# Setting up the PyCharm project

-In the PyCharm project terminal, install the remaining required packages "pip install (opencv-python, face_recognition)".
+In the PyCharm project terminal, install the remaining required packages by using "pip install (opencv-python, face_recognition)".

 Download cutout.png from [Photos](https://github.com/lucaxbandini/VisageGuard/tree/main/Photos), and ["shape_predictor_68_face_landmarks.dat"](https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat), and place them in the same .venv as the current version file.

-After this, you should be able to run VisageGuard to try it for yourself!
+After this, you can run VisageGuard to try it for yourself by clicking the green run button at the top of the project screen.

 # Everything Should Look Like This at the End